Austria Red White Red Card Visa

 The related set of rules entered into force on 1 July 2011.

-Very highly qualified workers who have obtained a job search visa for 6 months may apply for a Red-White-Red Card with the competent residence authority in Austria if they are able to submit an employment offer (work contract) during the period of validity of the visa.
+Very highly qualified workers who have obtained a Austria Job Seeker Visa for 6 months may apply for a Red-White-Red Card with the competent Austria immigration consultants authority in Austria if they are able to submit an employment offer (work contract) during the period of validity of the visa.